codewars/docs/content/authoring/kata/create-first-kata.md

 ### Description

 The description field is used to provide instructions to the users who will be training on the kata.
-This field recognizes [Github flavored markdown](https://docs.codewars.com/references/markdown/) with a set of [Codewars extensions](https://docs.codewars.com/references/markdown/extensions/).
+This field recognizes [Github flavored markdown](/references/markdown/) with a set of [Codewars extensions](/references/markdown/extensions/).
 You can use the `Preview` tab to see how it will look like when presented to users.

 Have you encountered that feeling when you're met with a requirement you can't understand because it's poorly and inadequately written, and you still have to fulfill the requirement?
-Don't let yourself be the guy who wrote this.
-If you ended up conjuring such hot garbage, everyone will just stay 10 miles away from you and your katas, and nobody will finish them at all.
+Don't let yourself be the one who wrote that.
+If you ended up conjuring such hot garbage, everyone will just stay 10 miles away from you and your kata, and nobody will finish them at all.

 Fortunately, if your kata description is not very good, people will be eager to point this out in the comments, so you have more than enough chances to fix them.

-Writing good descriptions is a difficult task, and you should refer to ["Writing a Kata Description" guidelines](https://docs.codewars.com/authoring/guidelines/description/) to ensure that your description is of sufficient quality.
+Writing good descriptions is a difficult task, and you should refer to ["Writing a Kata Description" guidelines](/authoring/guidelines/description/) to ensure that your description is of sufficient quality.

 ### Code Snippets